DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 relative value of ICTs in the outstations.

-Our research approach thus involved a degree of ethnographic observation, but accrued through short visits of a day or two duration every six weeks or so in each community.
-CAT and CLC had a great deal of background knowledge of the families and communities, and received information through their extensive networks of events that occurred during the trial period.
+Our research approach thus involved a degree of ethnographic observation, but accrued through short visits of a day or two’s duration every six weeks or so in each community.
+CAT and the CLC had a great deal of background knowledge of the families and communities, and received information through their extensive networks of events that occurred during the trial period.
 Such information was useful in helping us to